sean-parent/notebook/better-code-class/02-types.md

 ## Default Construction

 - What should the state be of a default constructed object?
-    - Should it always be fully formed?
+    - Should it always be fully-formed?

 - A common use case of a default constructed object is to create the object before we have a value to give to it:
 <!-- #endregion -->